 - Plants with silvery leaves

 Uses for Autumn Joy Stonecrop in Landscape Design

 This perennial is used in border plantings, in cottage gardens, and in rock gardens.
 Its relatively late blooming period (the source of this cultivar's name) is useful for those trying to achieve four-season interest in their yards.
 Many other perennial flowers have ceased blooming by the time that this one comes into flower.

 But flowering may be reduced as a result.
 There is actually a disadvantage to watering (and fertilizing) too faithfully: When growth is vigorous, plants can flop over, thereby requiring staking.
 So cutting back on water and fertilizer can save you some work in growing these plants.
-Another trick for avoiding having them flop over is to give them full sun.
+Another way to prevent them from flopping over is to give them full sun.

 Other Types of Sedum

-A few other kinds of stonecrop are widely available to gardeners at nurseries (generally suited to zones 4 to 8), including:
+A few other kinds of stonecrop are widely available to gardeners at nurseries (generally suited to zones 4 through 8), including:

 Especially popular are upright types that have dark foliage and pink flowers, including:

 - S. 'Black Jack' (the cultivar with perhaps the darkest leaves)